braz/DublinR-ML-treesandforests/index.md

 *** right
-* Root node, splits the dataset on 'agecat'
+* Root node, splits the data set on 'agecat'
 * Younger drivers to the left (1-8) and older drivers (9-11) to right
 * N9 splits on basis of vehicle value
 * N10 <= $28.9k giving 15k records and 5.4% of claims